logo

 During these last two weeks, finish packing.
 Mark which boxes are fragile and take pictures of your valuables before packing them away.
 Be sure to keep like items together and label boxes accordingly — that way, when boxes come off the truck, they can be brought directly to the appropriate rooms, a big plus when it comes to unpacking.

-At this point, you should pack everything but vital documents and daily-use essentials such as toiletries, medications, and everyday clothing items.
+At this point, you should pack everything but vital documents and daily-use essentials such as toiletries, medications, toilet paper, and everyday clothing items.

 One Week Out